Kubernetes指南

 Required

-Additionally, the associated Public IP is Basic SKU and also has certain limitations compared to Standard SKU:
+Additionally, the associated Public IP is Basic SKU and also has certain compared to Standard SKU:

 Availability Zones scenarios